open-ephys/commutator-coax/README.md

 ![Zero-torque coaxial commutator.](./resources/demo.gif)

-This commutator functions with serialized headstages and miniscopes such as [ONIX headstages](https://open-ephys.github.io/onix-docs/index.html), and UCLA Miniscope 4.0, that provide orientation data.
-It can also be used with a coaxial headstage/miniscope without an IMU, e.g. using video-based rotation tracking since its remote control interface is agnostic to how rotational measurements are taken.
+This commutator functions with serialized headstages and miniscopes (such as [ONIX headstages](https://open-ephys.github.io/onix-docs/index.html) and UCLA Miniscope 4.0) that provide orientation data.
+It can also be used with a coaxial headstage/miniscope without an IMU, using video-based rotation tracking since its JSON-based command protocol over serial is agnostic to how rotational measurements are taken.

 For more information, visit the [commutator docs](https://open-ephys.github.io/commutator-docs/).